fatihky/COVID-19-Diagnose-Tool/README.md

 Diagnose COVID-19 from Chest X-Ray Images

 # Introduction
+In December 2019, Coronavirus Disease 2019 (COVID-19), where its first cases were seen in Wuhan, China's Hubei province, soon spread across the world, causing more than 700,000 cases and more than 34,000 deaths.
+At the same time, this epidemic caused by COVID-19 was declared as a pandemic by the World Health Organization (WHO) on March 11, 2020.

+As in cancer diseases, early diagnosis is very important for this disease.
+Early diagnosis usually facilitates the patient's survival because it allows the necessary intervention to be done at the right time.
+Today, the diagnosis of COVID-19 is made thanks to the COVID-19 test kits based on the RT-PCR (and its derivatives) method.
+The sensitivity and specificity rates of the newly developed COVID-19 test kits are very high but they can give results within 1-2 days.
+Although individuals with COVID-19 disease have negative COVID-19 test, some studies have reported anomaly in radiology and laboratory findings.
+Failure to take samples correctly through the nose and mouth can lead to misdiagnosis of the disease by the COVID-19 test kits.
+In order to increase the sensitivity and specificity values of COVID-19 disease diagnosis systems, the diagnosis is not made in a single way, the application of various laboratory tests with the COVID-19 test kit, and the analysis of radiology images (x-ray and computed tomography images) are recommended and supported by many scientific researches.

 # Data Availablity
 Data is so important for Machine Learning based tasks.
 The data that we feed the deep learning model is currently largest public medical image dataset about COVID-19 which is Joseph Paul Cohen's covid-chestxray-dataset [[0]](https://github.com/Goodsea/SARS-CoV-2-Diagnose-Tool#References).
 Also we use CheXpert Dataset [[1]](https://github.com/Goodsea/SARS-CoV-2-Diagnose-Tool#References) and concatenate with covid-chestxray-dataset.